simon-m-mudd/CV_SMudd/readme.md

 11. Update the fonts cache: `fc-cache -f -v`
 12. Done!
 That was easy, wasn't it!
 13. Now run the cv with `xelatex MuddCV_August2016.tex`

+If you want to check on your fonts, run `fc-list`.
+You can also look for specific fonts `fc-list | grep "Heuristica"`